A canonical tree decomposition for order types, and some applications: General algorithm for counting triangulations, and its complexity

-\subsection{A general algorithm.}
+\subsection{A general algorithm}

-Using \cref{p:fullpol_recurrence}, we can count the triangulations of a chirotope presented by a chirotope tree $T$ as follows. \begin{enumerate} \item For each node $v$, we compute its full triangulation polynomial $P_v$ that counts the triangulations of the chirotope $\chi_v$ decorating $v$ while marking the degree of each proxy of $\chi_v$, and which edges between proxies of $\chi_v$ are contained in the triangulation.
-This can be done using a modified version of the Alvarez-Seidel algorithm \cite{alvarez2013simple}.
+We now explain how to use \cref{p:fullpol_recurrence} to count the triangulations of a chirotope presented by a chirotope tree $T$.
+We proceed as follows. \begin{enumerate} \item For each node $v$, we denote by $\chi_v$ the chirotope decorating the node $v$ and by $Y_v$ its set of proxy elements, and we compute the associated collection of triangulation polynomials $\{Q^U_{\chi_v} \colon U \in \mathcal U_{Y_v}\}$.
+These polynomials count triangulations of $\chi_v$, keeping track of the degree of each elements of $Y_v$ in the triangulation, and of the restriction of the triangulation to $Y_v$.
+These polynomials can be computed in parallel for all nodes~$v$, using for each one a modified version of the Alvarez-Seidel algorithm \cite{alvarez2013simple}.

-\item While the chirotope tree is not reduced to one node, we pick a leaf and merge it into its parent (this corresponds to the edge contraction presented in \cref{ssec:operation-trees}).
-We update the full triangulation polynomial of the resulting merged node using \cref{p:fullpol_recurrence}. \end{enumerate} Note that we can indeed repeatedly iterate Step(2), as each application transforms the chirotope tree into a (strictly smaller) chirotope tree that, by \cref{lem:merge_sign_function}, represents the same chirotope, and for which we know the full triangulation polynomials of every node.
-When the resulting chirotope tree is reduced to one node, there are no more marked elements, so that the full triangulation polynomial is actually an integer, equal to the number of triangulations of $\chi_T$.
+\item As long as the chirotope tree is not reduced to a single node, we pick an arbitrary leaf and perform an edge contraction (as defined in \cref{ssec:operation-trees}) to merge it it with its parent.
+We compute the collection of triangulation polynomials to be associated to the merged node using \cref{p:fullpol_recurrence}: we take $\chi$ to be the merged leaf, and use a single marked element $x^*$.
+In that case, as noted by \cref{rem:PandQ}, $P_{\xi,x^*}(u) =Q^U_\xi(u)$, with $U$ necessarily empty.
+For further details, see the proof of \cref{p:complexity_triangulations_restate} below. \end{enumerate} Each application of Step (2) yields a strictly smaller chirotope tree that, by \cref{lem:merge_sign_function}, represents the same chirotope, and for which we know the collection of triangulation polynomials of every node.
+Hence Step (2) can indeed be repeated until the tree is reduced to a single node.
+When this is the case, there are no more marked elements, so the associated collection of triangulation polynomials is actually a single integer, equal to the number of triangulations of $\chi_T$.

 The complexity of this algorithm is given in the following proposition.
+We recall from the introduction (see also \cref{lem:control_U}) that $\A$ stands for the constant $6+4 \sqrt 2 \approx 11.66$.